Thresholds of Queen covers: The stabilizing threshold

-Here, we use abuse the notation $N_2(q)$ to mean any number that suffices as a threshold (whenever we might require uniqueness we would obviously take the smallest such number). \begin{remark} Empirically, many constructions such as the stairs configuration satisfy $2\rho \le q+a $, for small $a\ge 1$.
+Here, we abuse the notation $N_2(q)$ to mean any number that suffices as a threshold (whenever we require uniqueness we would obviously take the smallest such number).

+We believe that the stairs construction from the proof is near optimal for large boards, so let us look into this construction a bit and study its loss components empirically.

+\begin{remark} Empirically, many constructions satisfy $2\rho_{q,\max} \le q+a $, for small $a\ge 1$.
+A classical configuration is a ``$q$-stairs-construction'', $\S_q$.
+It consists of two sequences of Queens that evolve with Knight's jumps.
+There are a few possible definitions, with small variations in cover efficiency depending on $n$ and $q$, but a couple of things are in common.
+The distance between the sequences varies depending on $q$ modulo~$6$ and some of these Queen-stair pairs fit inside $\B_q$ (the $q$ by $q$ board), while other ones require the somewhat larger $\R_q$ (the $q$ by $q+1$ board; see Section~\ref{sec:app}).
+See Figure~\ref{fig:qstairs} for an example, with corresponding losses presented in Table~\ref{tab:stair}; see also Figure~\ref{fig:inlosscenloss}, which illustrates centrality loss together with the internal loss in a stairs configuration.
 This suggests that $N_2(q)$ may be chosen close to $3q + 4$ in many cases. \end{remark}

-We emphasize that this proof does not rely on the staircase configuration $\S_q$ being optimal or even close to optimal.
+Let us return to think about the proof of Theorem ~\ref{thm:main2}; it does not rely on the staircase configuration $\S_q$ being optimal or even close to optimal.
 The only requirement is that, for each fixed $q$, it has finite loss that becomes independent of $n$ once the board is sufficiently large.
-This gives a uniform upper bound on the loss of any optimal configuration: no configuration with loss greater than $\loss(\S_q)$ can be optimal.
-Here, ``uniform'' means that this loss bound, and therefore the radius $\rho(\C)$ of any configuration minimizing loss, is independent of the board size $n$ once $n$ exceeds a threshold depending only on $q$.
-Consequently, all optimal configurations lie inside a fixed box around the center of the board, and so the set of optimal configurations stabilizes for all $n \ge N_2(q)$.
+This gives an upper bound on the loss of any optimal configuration: no configuration with loss greater than $\loss(\S_q)$ can be optimal.
+By this section, all optimal configurations lie inside a ``fixed box around the center of the board'', depending only on the number of Queens, $q$; the set of optimal configurations stabilizes for all $n \ge N_2(q)$.
+In the coming sections, we shed some more light on this fenomenon.
+In particular, we begin by disection the notion of internal loss.